Sebastian Sebulonsen: Viking

 On 12 December 2019, Sebulonsen signed a two-year contract with Eliteserien club Viking.
-On 21 June 2020, he made his league debut for the club in a 3–0 loss against Brann.
-On 11 May 2021, his contract was extended for two more years.
+On 21 June 2020, he made his league debut for the club in a 3–0 loss against Brann, replacing Johnny Furdal in the 68th minute.
+On 29 November, he scored his first goal for the club, opening the score with a header in the 20th minute, helping Viking to a comfortable 4–1 victory against Start.

+On 11 May 2021, his contract was extended for two more years, keeping him at Viking until December 2023.
 The next day, he was loaned out to fellow Eliteserien club Mjøndalen.
+There he made four appearances, putting in impressive performances, including one against his parent club Viking, where he provided an assist.
 On 9 June 2021, Viking recalled him from his loan.
+He scored 11 goals in 67 appearances during his time at Viking.